apnadkarni/blt/doc/vector.rst

   **-delta** *number*
    Specifies the ending index of values to export.  *Index* is vector index.
-The default is to export values to the end of the vector.
+The default is to export values to the end of *vecName*.

   **-frequencies** *vecName*
-   Specifies the vector to store the frequencies of the transform.
+   Specifies *vecName* to store the frequencies of the transform.

   Reference: This was contributed by Andrea Spinelli (spinellia@acm.org).

 *vecName* **length** ?\ *newSize*\ ?
-  Queries or resets the number of points in *vecName*.  *NewSize* is a number specifying the new size of the vector.
+  Queries or resets the number of points in *vecName*.  *NewSize* is a number specifying the new size of *vecName*.
 If *newSize* is smaller than the current size of *vecName*, *vecName* is truncated.
-If *newSize* is greater, the vector is extended and the new points are initialized to "0.0".
-If no *newSize* argument is present, the current length of the vector is returned.
+If *newSize* is greater, *vecName* is extended and the new points are initialized to "0.0".
+If no *newSize* argument is present, the current length of *vecName* is returned.

 *vecName* **linspace** *firstValue* *lastValue* ?\ *numSteps*\ ?
   Generates linearly spaced vector values. *FirstValue* and *lastValue* are